liushuyu6666/Theory/Basic_Knowledge/OpenStack/OpenStack.md

 ### `Swift`

-- like S3
-- object storage to store static data such as images, videos or images of virtual machine
+- object storage to store static data such as images, videos or images of virtual machine and backup files.

+- store and retrieve arbitrary data in the cloud.

-- provides a simple API for storing and retrieving data
+- provides a simple API for storing and retrieving data.
+  - native API
+  - AWS S3-compatible API

 ### `Keystone`